 Michael is corporate counsel to the Institute for Competitiveness and Prosperity, a not-for-profit, provincial government-sponsored organization.
 He also served as a director of the institute for over 10 years, starting with its founding.
 The institute was created to assess the economic competitiveness of the Province of Ontario by way of an independent task force chaired by Roger L. Martin, Dean of The Rotman School of Management, University of Toronto.

 Michael has been an adjunct professor of Osgoode Hall Law School, York University, and has taught the Business Associations course twice.
-He is also a co-chair of Torys’ Student Committee.
+He was previously a co-chair of Torys’ Student Committee.

 For many years, Michael was pro bono corporate counsel to Free the Children, a Canadian charity founded by Canadian child rights activists Craig and Marc Kielburger.
 Free the Children is the world's largest network of children helping children to develop as socially conscious global citizens and to become agents of change through domestic empowerment programs and leadership training.
 Michael was at the same time pro bono corporate counsel to Me to We, a new kind of social enterprise founded by Marc and Craig Kielburger.
 Me to We is committed to working with people who want to help change the world with their daily choices.
 Through its media, socially responsible choices and leadership experiences, Me to We supports Free the Children's work with youth creating global change.